UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 # Data Overview

 The Universal Schedule Standard can store breakdown or breakdown+schedule data.
-Breakdown data is required in a valid USS object.
-Optionally, you can also add schedule data to that breakdown information.
+Breakdown data is required and optionally you can also add schedule data to that breakdown information.

 ### Breakdowns